-In this post, I will share many network engineering blogs which will be very beneficial for the network engineering and for those who want to learn more about network design.
-Almost everyday I receive a message through social media or via email from the connections.
+In this post, I will share many network engineering blogs which will be very beneficial for network engineering and for those who want to learn more about network design.
+Almost every day I receive a message through social media or via email from the connections.
 What should we study?
-I am new to the networking what path I should follow etc. I think many of the people which are listed below receive the same messages.
+I am new to networking what path I should follow etc. I think many of the people which are listed below receive the same messages.

-Unfortunately it is impossible to respond each and every message, at least timely manner.
+Unfortunately, it is impossible to respond to each and every message, in the least timely manner.
 What recently happened let me tell you the story.
-Couple months back through linkedin, someone sent me a message and asked, I want to learn the design, I just finished my CCNA R&S. What should I do.
-I replied him and said, start reading each and every blog post (Except the training advertisement ones) on my website.
+Couple of months back through Linkedin, someone sent me a message and asked, I want to learn the design, I just finished my CCNA R&S. What should I do.
+I replied to him and said, start reading each and every blog post (Except the training advertisement ones) on my website.

-At the end, I think I have more than 400 blog post on the website and most of them are design related.
-After a while same person sent me another message and requested to join my class.
+In the end, I think I have more than 400 blog posts on the website and most of them are design related.
+After a while, the same person sent me another message and requested to join my class.
 I said, did you go through the posts on the website, He said no. I told him, do you really think you can join my class just after CCNA?
-It was impossible but He didn't realise.
+It was impossible but He didn't realize it.

-Thus I recommended him again, to read all the blog posts and couple basic books (I remember I recommended him, CCDP Arch v3 at that time but now new version came out which I am the technical editor, You can find it from here).
+Thus I recommended him again, to read all the blog posts and a couple of basic books (I remember I recommended him, CCDP Arch v3 at that time but now the new version came out I am the technical editor, You can find it here).

-He recently sent me another message and asked more resources.
+He recently sent me another message and asked for more resources.
 And I thought it is a good idea to share the free resources which can be found on the Internet.
-I recommend all of my readers to have a look at below networking blogs at least ones every week or better to subscribe if they have mailing list.
+I recommend all of my readers to have a look at below networking blogs at least once every week or better to subscribe if they have a mailing list.

-If you haven't following below website, I recommend every one of you to start following and read as much post as you can from these websites.
+If you haven't followed the below website, I recommend every one of you start following and reading as many posts as you can from these websites.
 By the way, start writing a blog post on your own website is a good learning method too.
 Just click on the person name who runs the blog and if there is a mailing list subscribe.
-If not bookmark them, follow via RSS and so on.
+If not bookmark them, follow via RSS, and so on.

-Network Engineering Blogs: Daniel Dib Russ White Ivan Papeljnak Packet Pushers NetCraftsMen Packetlife Network Computing INE Blog These are the ones which have a lot of free content and very good resources.
-Also Malcolm Booden and Michael Zsiga started blog and podcast and when they increase the number of resources I will update this post.
+These are the ones that have a lot of free content and very good resources.
+Also, Malcolm Booden and Michael Zsiga started blogs and podcasts and when they increase the number of resources I will update this post.
 Hope to see more from them too.
-If you follow other blogs, podcast which you think is useful, share your comment.
+If you follow other blogs, or podcast which you think is useful, share your comment.